Everything we know about the Florida Dollar General Shooting

 Law enforcement are examining the writings of the shooter.
 According to the sheriff, the gunman used racial slurs and conveyed his “disgusting ideology of hate.”

-The suspect didn’t appear to know the victims.
-Sheriff Waters said, “there is absolutely no evidence the shooter is part of any larger group.”
+The suspect did not know the victims.
+Mr Waters said there is “absolutely no evidence the shooter is part of any larger group.”

 The FBI has launched a federal civil rights investigation into the shooting and “will pursue this incident as a hate crime,” said Sherri Onks, special agent in charge of the FBI’s Jacksonville office.